chenxingqiang/jax-ml/doc/modules/array_api.rst

 Array API support (experimental)
 ================================

-.. currentmodule:: sklearn
+.. currentmodule:: xlearn

 The `Array API <https://data-apis.org/array-api/latest/>`_ specification defines a standard API for all array manipulation libraries with a NumPy-like API.
-Scikit-learn's Array API support requires `array-api-compat <https://github.com/data-apis/array-api-compat>`__ to be installed.
+Jax-learn's Array API support requires `array-api-compat <https://github.com/data-apis/array-api-compat>`__ to be installed.

-Some scikit-learn estimators that primarily rely on NumPy (as opposed to using Cython) to implement the algorithmic logic of their `fit`, `predict` or `transform` methods can be configured to accept any Array API compatible input datastructures and automatically dispatch operations to the underlying namespace
+Some jax-learn estimators that primarily rely on NumPy (as opposed to using Cython) to implement the algorithmic logic of their `fit`, `predict` or `transform` methods can be configured to accept any Array API compatible input datastructures and automatically dispatch operations to the underlying namespace